 Drew Barrymore said that the scream she gave when the troll was on her bed was real because up until then she had never seen the troll before.

-In the beginning of the movie, the cat is chased by a rabbied St. Bernard which looks like Cujo, and is almost hit by a car which has a bumper sticker that says "I am Christine".
-Both "Cujo" and "Christine" were written by Stephen King
+In the beginning of the movie, the cat is chased by a mangy, rabid St. Bernard which looks like Cujo, and is almost hit by a car which has a bumper sticker that says "I am Christine".
+Both "Cujo" and "Christine" were, like two segments in Cat's Eye, written by Stephen King